mp107/FM-radio-scripts/README.md

 Don't worry, this app seem to be safe (but you have to enable installing form unknown sources to install it):
 https://www.virustotal.com/pl/file/0927571c9bdd4475213fa15cbff900c0c394c4296819318031ddc158badb5448/analysis/
 https://apkscan.nviso.be/report/show/3362bd92a9f0cfaf49dfbeb5a406080c
-This script succesfully works on Sony Ericsson Xperia Mini Pro with CyanogenMod 9.
+This script works succesfully on Sony Ericsson Xperia Mini Pro with CyanogenMod 9.
-To use it you will have to have FM Radio application installed.
+To use it you will have to have the FM Radio application installed.

 ## Screenshots: